Who We Are

-VIU Recruiters are available to connect with future students and support schools as you prepare students to transition to university.
-To discuss admissions, the application process or any other questions you or your students might have, connect with one of our Recruiters at firstname.lastname@example.org or call 250.740.6672.
+VIU Recruiters are available to connect with future students and help schools prepare students to transition to university.
+To discuss admissions, the application process or any questions you or your students might have, email the Office of Future Students at email@example.com or call 250.740.6672.

-Students who have applied and are ready to plan September 2021 can connect with Advising at email@example.com Our Educational Advisors are currently available to serve students by phone, email or a one-on-one Zoom appointment.
+Students who have applied and are ready to plan September 2024 can email Advising at firstname.lastname@example.org.
+Educational Advisors are available to serve students by phone, email or a one-on-one Zoom appointment.

-For any application status and documentation questions, connect with Registration at 250.740.6400 or firstname.lastname@example.org.
+For application status and documentation questions, call Registration at 250.740.6400 or email email@example.com.

 900 Fifth Street,